-Last night I landed at 2:00 AM in one hotel after searching several budget option with the help of Auto-rickshaw driver.
-But because of night, I could not get idea, which part of Ahmedabad city I was in.
-So, I woke up early morning and went out to know the surrounding area.
-As I open google map, I got to knew that I was in oldest area of Ahmedabad.
-One old fort named ‘Bhadra Fort’ was there just 50 meter from the hotel.
-The surrounding area and path way around fort was carpeted with beautiful tiles, so I understood that it is an important area of the city.
-Google map was showing a mosque just at the back side of fort, so I moved their.
+I woke up early morning and went out to know the surrounding area.
+Soon I got to knew that I was in old area of Ahmedabad.
+One old fort named ‘Bhadra Fort‘ was there just 50 meter from the hotel.
+The surrounding area and path way around fort was carpeted with beautiful tiles.
+It was the first glimpse of any heritage monuments in Ahmedabad city.
+There was a mosque too, on back side of fort, firstly I moved their.

 There was a small water pool in front of mosque, where one can wash their hand and feet before pray to the Supreme.
 But for me it was feel good factor because I could see the reflection of mosque in still water and that inspired me to capture this in my cell phone.